 Spices, Vinegars & Sauces

-There are many delicous varieties of balsamic and apple cider vinegar, rice vinegar, and many delicious sauces to create with natural herbs and spices.
+There are many delicious varieties of balsamic and apple cider vinegar, rice vinegar, and many delicious sauces to create with natural herbs and spices.